-- A. Service calls to: - 1.
-Correct the installation of your dryer. - 2.
+A. Service calls to:

+- 1. Correct the installation of your dryer. - 2.
 Instruct you how to use your dryer. - 3.
-Replace house fuses or correct house wiring or plumbing. - 4.
-Replace light bulbs. - B. Repairs when your dryer is used in other than normal, single-family household use. - C. Pickup and delivery.
-Your dryer is designed to be repaired in the home. - D. Damage to your dryer caused by accident, misuse, fire, flood, acts of God, or use of products not approved by Whirlpool. - E. Repairs to parts or systems caused by unauthorized modifications made to the appliance.
+Replace house fuses or correct house wiring or plumbing. - Replace light bulbs. - B. Repairs when your dryer is used in other than normal, single-family household use. - C. Pickup and delivery.
+Your dryer is designed to be repaired in the home. - D. Damage to your dryer caused by accident, misuse, fire, flood, acts of God, or use of products not approved by Whirlpool. - E. Any labor costs during the limited warranty. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.